publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schXLIV/m__us_usc_t16_s398d.md

 >         “(9)  __Termination__  __.—__

->         Upon the termination of a lease entered into under this section, if the Secretary determines the continuation of commercial services at the resort to be appropriate, the services shall be provided in accordance with the National Park Service Concessions Management Improvement Act of 1998 ([16 U.S.C.
-5951][/us/usc/t16/s5951] et seq.).
+>         Upon the termination of a lease entered into under this section, if the Secretary determines the continuation of commercial services at the resort to be appropriate, the services shall be provided in accordance with the National Park Service Concessions Management Improvement Act of 1998 (\[former\] [16 U.S.C.
+5951][/us/usc/t16/s5951] et seq.) \[now [54 U.S.C.
+101911][/us/usc/t54/s101911] et seq.\].

 >     “(c) __Retained Use Estate.—__